alekseyzimin/EviAnn_release/README.md

 Here is the list of the dependencies included with the package:

-1. stringtie version 2.2.1 -- static executable
+1. StringTie version 2.2.1 -- static executable
 2. gffread version 0.12.7 -- static executable
 3. gffread version 0.12.6 -- static executable
 4. blastp version 2.13.0+ -- static executable